Halifax (bank): The Jonas Tylor era

-The Halifax was formed out of the Loyal Georgian Society, a friendly society which did some lending.
+The Halifax was formed out of the Loyal Georgian Society, a friendly society which carried out lending.
 Its decision to withdraw from lending led directly to the formation of the building society.
-The Halifax Permanent Building and Investment Society was proposed by the great and the good of the town at a meeting in December 1852.
-Its rules were ratified in February 1853 and it was registered under the 1836 Building Societies Act, with the “Investment” omitted from its title.
+The Halifax Permanent Building and Investment Society was proposed by the town's leaders at a meeting in December 1852.
+Its rules were ratified in February 1853 and it was registered under the Benefit Building Societies Act 1836, with the "Investment" omitted from its title.
 Jonas Tylor, a 24-year-old lawyer's clerk, was appointed Secretary and he was supported as president by John Fisher, manager of the Halifax Joint Stock Banking Company.
-Jonas Taylor was to serve as Secretary of the Halifax for almost fifty years and he was responsible for the Society's strategy of branch expansion from its beginning.
-Three branches were opened in its first year and by 1862 there was a total of 12 branches, all local.
-The first move out of Halifax came in 1862 with the formation of a branch in Huddersfield, replete with its own chairman and Directors.
+Jonas Tylor was to serve as Secretary of the Halifax for almost fifty years and he was responsible for the society's strategy of branch expansion from its beginning.
+Three branches were opened in its first year and by 1862 there was a total of 12 branches, all within Halifax.
+The first move out of Halifax came in 1862 with the formation of a branch in Huddersfield, which had its own chairman and directors.

 One of the features of the Halifax was its willingness to finance the philanthropic housing development by prominent local businessmen.
-Edward Akroyd, a local mill owner, financed the building of working-class houses “built cheaply, perhaps without taste” through his Goahead Building Club.
-His subsequent plan to build a “superior class of dwellings” involved the formation of a Building Association and it was this development of the Akroydon model housing scheme in the 1860s that was financed by the Halifax.
+Edward Akroyd, a local mill owner, financed the building of working-class houses "built cheaply, perhaps without taste" through his Goahead Building Club.
+His subsequent plan to build a "superior class of dwellings" involved the formation of a Building Association and it was this development of the Akroydon model housing scheme in the 1860s that was financed by the Halifax.
 There followed a more substantial scheme with John Crossley, a carpet manufacturer, creating The West Hill Park Model Dwellings.

 The 1903 history dutifully recorded the branch expansion in the late decades of the nineteenth century.
 By 1871 another ten local offices had been opened, supported by the construction of a new head office in 1873.
 Another 22 were opened in the next decade including the important cities of Bradford and Leeds; the Halifax had developed a significant regional presence.
 By 1902 there were 11 principal branches, all in Yorkshire cities, with a further 49 smaller branches.